esterkin/nextmuni/README.md

 **Reasoning:**

 Data required for the app is readily available in an easy to use API.
-As NextBus does not provide an API for nearest stops, I created [sfnextmuni.herokuapp.com](http://sfnextmuni.herokuapp.com) which is a version of [SugaBus](https://github.com/rf/sugabus) and [runextbus.herokuapp.com](http://runextbus.herokuapp.com) catered to SF MUNI.
-This nodeJS web app uses the [NextBusJS](https://github.com/rf/nextbusjs) API to find nearest bus stops.
+As NextBus does not provide an API for nearest stops, I created [sfnextmuni.herokuapp.com](http://sfnextmuni.herokuapp.com) which is a version of [SugaBus](https://github.com/rf/sugabus) and [runextbus.herokuapp.com](http://runextbus.herokuapp.com) catered to SF MUNI - this nodeJS web app uses the [NextBusJS](https://github.com/rf/nextbusjs) API to find nearest bus stops.

 ***Bugs***